hal9ai/hal9/website/learn/llms.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Intro
+# LLMs

-This section presents how to build our first LLM application using OpenAI and a chatbot interface.
+This section presents how to build our first LLM chatbots using LLMs like OpenAI and Groq.

 ## OpenAI